FFMS/ffms2/doc/ffms2-avisynth.md

 The color range the input video claims to be using.
 Much like FFCOLOR_SPACE, the source for this variable is a metadata flag that can freely be set to arbitrary values, so trusting it blindly might not be a good idea.

-Note that using SWScale() or the width/height/colorspace parameters to FFVideoSource may under some circumstances change the output color range.
+Note that using the width/height/colorspace parameters to FFVideoSource may under some circumstances change the output color range.

  - **0**: Unknown/unspecified
  - **1**: Limited range (usually 16-235)